-A. No. As the quality of the home has improved and the set up qualifications have become more rigid, very few homes are ever moved again.
+- No. As the quality of the home has improved and the setup qualifications have become more rigid, very few homes are ever moved again.

-Q. Is the manufactured home buyer purchasing a first home?
+- Is the manufactured home buyer purchasing a first

 Most of the homes are built with 2 x 6 wall studs, 16” on center.
 Most homes also come with shingled roofs and vinyl siding.
 All are produced under the HUD building specifications.

-A. Because of the construction requirements of manufactured homes, many options both inside and out are equal to a conventional type home.
+- Because of the construction requirements of manufactured homes, many options both inside and out are equal to a conventional type of home.
 If maintained, like any home they will last a lifetime.
 Manufactured homes are still an affordable alternative to the American Dream.

-A. The first important issue we determine is your banks geographic desire.
+- The first important issue we determine is your bank's geographic desire.
 The second issue is the amount of volume the investor is looking for.
 Once we have determined this, Alliance Credit will focus on the investor's selected geographic lending region.
-Customers financing their manufactured home may also choose to use other services that the investor offers.
-Alliance Credit has been very successful in helping the investoer with cross selling other products and services.
+Customers financing their manufactured homes may also choose to use other services that the investor offers.
+Alliance Credit has been very successful in helping the investor with cross-selling other products and services.
 Our objective at Alliance Credit is to sell the investor solid quality loans from our priority dealers.
 We will only be sending loan applications that meet the investor's underwriting standards.

-A. At the time of closing, Alliance Credit will supply the investor with a one year paid insurance policy.
-If the investor would receive any cancellation notice, they would fax it to our office and then we will make contact with the customer and the insurance agency and ensure that a policy is in place.
+- At the time of closing, Alliance Credit will supply the investor with a one-year paid insurance policy.
+If the investor would receive any cancellation notice, they would fax it to our office, and then we will make contact with the customer and the insurance agency and ensure that a policy is in place.

-A. In the states that Alliance Credit is licensed, the season picks up in March and slows in December.
+- In the states where Alliance Credit is licensed, the season picks up in March and slows in December.

-Q. What is the percentage of singlewides to doublewides?
+- What is the percentage of single wides to double wides?

-A. Last year, singlewide homes made up 25% of manufactured homes sold.
+- Last year, single-wide homes made up 25% of manufactured homes sold.
 Seventy-five percent of homes sold were multi-section.